tmtsoftware/csw-prototype/apps/configServiceAnnex/README.md

 Config Service Annex
 ====================

-An akk-http based service used by the Config Service to store and retrieve large/binary files that should not be stored in the Git repository.
+An akka-http based service used by the Config Service to store and retrieve large/binary files that should not be stored in the Git repository.

 See [reference.conf](src/main/resources/reference.conf) for configuration options.